What is the SoupMobile?

 1. Feeding the Homeless: Annually we provide more than 250,000 meals to the homeless in Dallas, Texas.
 We are a 'mobile' soupkitchen and we take the food to the homeless in areas where they congregate.

 2. Feeding Needy Children: The SoupMobile feeds needy children in South Dallas

 where 58% of the families live below the poverty line.

 3. Christmas for the Homeless: The SoupMobile feeds the homeless in Dallas.

 They are literally at the bottom of the food chain.
-Every year we pull out all the stops in our efforts to give them a magical Christmas with special gifts and a fabulous meal from Chick-fil-A.
+Every year we pull out all the stops in our efforts to give them a magical Christmas with special gifts and a fabulous meal.

 4. Christ for the Homeless: On November 1, 2015 we opened the doors to SoupMobile Church.
 It's a ‘one of a kind’ church on the entire planet!
 That’s because at SoupMobile Church the homeless are the ‘MEMBERS’ & when you and I attend we are their ‘GUESTS.’
 A revolutionary concept to be sure but one that we think is long overdue.
 The homeless have NEVER had their own ‘home’ church---UNTIL NOW!
 Every Sunday at 11:00AM SoupMobile Church 2423 S. Good Latimer, Dallas, Texas 75215 is filled to capacity with our homeless members & guests from the community.
 The homeless have been called the largest un-evangelized population in the United States.
 We believe that Christ is for everyone—including the homeless!
 SoupMobile Church is non-denominational but 100% Jesus based.
 In addition to the offer of Christ every week, the church also offers a wide variety of services like job placement, counseling, housing guidance, food & clothing assistance.